vruusmann/openscoring.io/_posts/2023-02-06-upgrading_sklearn_xgboost_pipeline_pmml.md

 The [default value of the `max_cat_threshold` tree param is 64](https://github.com/dmlc/xgboost/blob/v1.7.3/src/tree/param.h#L118-L123).

-The XGBoost algorithm will consider a direct categorical split only if the number of category levels for a categorical feature has dropped below this value.
+XGBoost will consider a direct categorical split only if the number of category levels for a categorical feature has dropped below this value.
 For example, the [USPS ZIP Code has over 40'000 codes](https://facts.usps.com/42000-zip-codes/).
 When used as a categorical feature, then it would be useless to attempt a categorical split at a federal level (eg. sending 10'000 codes to the left and 30'000 codes to the right) or even at a state level.
 However, it would be very useful to attempt the same at county or city levels (eg. sending 10 codes to the left and 30 to the right).